QtExcel/QXlsx/HowToSetProject.md

 <br /><br />

-11. Set heaer files and namespace for sample.
+:one::one: Set heaer files and namespace for sample.
 Then append hello world code.

 ![](markdown.data/11.jpg)